 Ryan Baxter-King

-My dissertation primarily focuses on an extended case study of mass shootings, investigating whether these salient events affect voters’ political attitudes and behavior.
-This research applies rigorous causal inference techniques to large-scale survey data and administrative databases while using survey experimens to test specific mechanisms and scope conditions.
+My dissertation focuses on one type of event, mass shootings, and examines whether these salient events affect voters’ political attitudes and behavior.
+This research applies rigorous causal inference techniques to large-scale survey data and administrative databases while using a survey experiment to test specific mechanisms and scope conditions.
 This dissertation work is supported by a $15,000 Doctoral Dissertation Fellowship from the Rapoport Family Foundation.

-More broadly, I am generally interested in electoral accountability, political participation, and representation – especially when these questions intersect with public health.
-I have experience collaborating across disciplinary boundaries, including with researchers and practitioners in medicine, psychology, and public health.
-Currently, I am part of the UCLA Covid-19 Health and Politics Project, an interdisciplinary collaboration between social scientists and medical doctors at UCLA and Harvard.
 I am also a member of the Practical Causal Inference Lab.

+More broadly, I am interested in electoral accountability, political participation, and policy feedback – especially when these questions intersect with public health.
+I have experience collaborating across disciplinary boundaries, including with researchers in medicine, public health, and psychology.
+I am currently part of the UCLA Health and Politics Project, an interdisciplinary collaboration between social scientists and medical doctors at UCLA and Harvard.
+I have also published collaborative work with researchers at the Centers for Disease Control.

 selected publications